 “The better question is, ‘who was that?’ because it sounds like he’s totally into you.”
 Michelle remarked.

 “Guys, I think I’m going to head home now before my dad realizes I’m not in my room and calls my mom.”
 Peter responded, swinging off to his father’s house.
-Ned and Michelle said their goodbyes and Peter hang up.
+Ned and Michelle said their goodbyes and Peter hung up.
 On his way home he spoke to Karen.
 She was now built into his suit all thanks to himself and he asked her to get all the information there was on Deadpool.